abtieku/stock-analysis/README.md

 * Work can be time-consuming and not worth the time and money.
 * There is a chance for mistakes.
 Code may need to be re-tested and this will take time and money.

-In this project, and index was used to make things run faster.
+In this project, an index was used to make things run faster.
 We did not add much complexity and I believe it will be just as easy to maintain the long run.
 We know the results of the refactored code matched exactly to that of the original code in a small dataset, so we have confidence that the results will match in a large dataset.
 We did not spend too much time refactoring the code and it was time well spent.